Rashid Askari

-Harun-Ur-Rashid Askari (born 1 June 1965), known as Rashid Askari, is a Bengali-English writer, fictionist, columnist, translator, media personality, and an academic in Bangladesh.
-He was the 12th vice-chancellor of Islamic University, Bangladesh in Kushtia.
-Among post-1990s Bangladeshi writers, he is easily on par with the major ones who gained identical and impressive mastery over both Bangla and English.
+Harun-Ur-Rashid Askari (born 1 June 1965), known as Rashid Askari, is a writer, columnist, media personality, and an academic in Bangladesh.
+He was the 12th vice-chancellor of Islamic University, Bangladesh.
+He served as the Director General of the Bangla Academy for less than a month in 2024.

 Early life and education

-Askari was born in Askarpur, Mithapukur, Rangpur in erstwhile East Pakistan (now Bangladesh) in 1965 to M. A. Mannan, an English teacher and headmaster, and Setara Begum, a housewife.
-Rashid passed the secondary school and higher secondary certificate examinations in 1980 and 1982.
-He "obtained Honours and Master's degrees in English from Dhaka University with distinction, and a PhD in Indian English Literature from the University of Poona".
+Rashid Askari was born in Askarpur, Mithapukur, Rangpur in former East Pakistan in 1965.
+He obtained Bachelor of Arts and Master of Arts degrees in English from Dhaka University, and a PhD in Indian English Literature from the University of Poona".

 Career

-Askari joined Islamic University, Kushtia as a lecturer in English in 1990.
-He became a professor in 2005 and was head of the English department more than once.
-Currently, he is the dean of the Faculty of Arts.
+Askari joined as a lecturer in English at Islamic University, Bangladesh in 1990.
+He became promoted as Head of the English department and professor in 2005 and promoted to the position of the dean of the Faculty of Arts.
 He served with King Khalid University - the Kingdom of Saudi Arabia as a professor of English for five years (2008-2013).
-Askari later became a writer.
-His "debut as a writer was marked in 1996 by his book The Dying Homeland.
-Until recently, he has authored seven books and edited three volumes of English Writings of Rabindranath Tagore (2012-2013) published in commemoration of the 150th birth anniversary of the poet.
-He has also written a large number of articles, essays and newspaper columns on a great variety of themes ranging from national to international and colonial to postcolonial, which have been published at home and abroad".
-He is the editor of Bangladesh's first multilingual international literary magazine—The Archer.
+His debut as a writer was marked in 1996 by his book The Dying Homeland.
+He has written articles, essays and newspaper columns on a variety of themes.
+He is the editor of Bangladesh's first multilingual international literary magazine, The Archer.
 He was elected the Secretary General of Federation of Bangladesh University Teachers' Association for 2014.
-He was "made new chairman of folklore studies department of the Islamic University in Kushtia".
-Askari has been nominated as a part-time member of the University Grants Commission of Bangladesh (UGC).
-He is working as a member of "the international publication and translation sub-committee" under "Bangabandhu's Birth Centenary Celebration National Implementation Committee" and translated Sheikh Mujib's 10 January speech delivered at the Race Course into English.
+He was also elected chairman of folklore studies department of the Islamic University in Kushtia".
+Rashid Askari has been nominated as a part-time member of the University Grants Commission of Bangladesh (UGC).
+He is working as a member of the international publication and translation sub-committee under "Bangabandhu's Birth Centenary Celebration National Implementation Committee" and translated Sheikh Mujib's 10 January speech delivered at the Race Course into English.
 He also translated in English Sheikh Mujib's UN speech on 25 September 1974.